The Church of Jesus Christ of Latter-day Saints in England: 1900–1950: new growth and stability

 When the First World War began in 1914, all American LDS Church missionaries in the United Kingdom were evacuated back to the US.
 The Lloyd George ministry banned the church's missionaries from reentering Britain in 1918 after the war, despite mission president George Albert Smith's protest that they had peacefully worked in Britain for more than 80 years.
 Missionaries would not return in significant numbers until mid-1920, after United States Senators Reed Smoot and William H. King caused the American State Department to intervene.
 The movie Trapped by the Mormons, inspired by Winifred Graham's book of the same title, led to widespread anti-Mormon rhetoric throughout the British Isles.
 The ban on LDS missionaries was in part because of fears of the prewar anti-Mormon violence resuming, but incidents were minor.
 Although Graham and other anti-Mormons continued to denounce the church, the government told them that there was no evidence that missionaries were acting in a way to justify deportation.

 In 1937, leaders in the United Kingdom celebrated the church's centennial in the British Isles.
 During the first 100 years, 126,593 people had been baptised, and at least 52,000 of these had immigrated to the US.

 After the outbreak of the Second World War all the church's American missionaries were again evacuated.
 This was completed by early 1940 when Hugh B. Brown, then serving as president of the British Mission, returned to the US.
 In his place, a local Latter-day Saint, Andre K. Anastasiou, was appointed.
 Brown returned to the UK on 29 March 1944 and again began serving as the mission president.
 American missionaries would begin to return in 1946.

-In 1946, Selvoy Jared Boyer, (missionary to England from 1923-1928), returned to England to be the first mission president to be called and set apart to head the British Mission after the completion of World War II.
+In 1946, Selvoy Jared Boyer, (missionary to England from 1923 to 1928), returned to England to be the first mission president to be called and set apart to head the British Mission after the completion of World War II.
 He served from 1946 to 1949.